Moving to Spain from the United States

 Pet import requirements.

-Dogs and cats entering Spain from the US need an ISO-compliant microchip (15-digit, if your pet has a 9-digit AVID chip, get an ISO one implanted), a valid rabies vaccination given at least 21 days before travel, and a USDA-endorsed international health certificate (APHIS Form 7001) issued within 10 days of departure.
-Spain does not require quarantine for US pets.
-Airlines that fly pets in cargo to Spain include Iberia, Lufthansa (via Frankfurt), and KLM (via Amsterdam).
-In-cabin is limited to small pets under ~8kg including carrier.
+Dogs and cats entering Spain from the US need an ISO-compliant 15-digit microchip, a valid rabies vaccination administered after the microchip and at least 21 days before travel, and a USDA-endorsed international health certificate issued shortly before departure.
+Spain does not require quarantine for US pets meeting these requirements.
+Airlines that fly pets in cargo to Spain include Iberia, Lufthansa, and KLM.
+In-cabin is limited to small pets including the carrier; check airline-specific weight limits.

 Time zones.

-Spain is on CET (UTC+1), which is 6 hours ahead of US Eastern, 9 hours ahead of Pacific.
+Spain is on CET (UTC+1), six hours ahead of US Eastern and nine ahead of US Pacific during Eastern Standard Time.
 If you work remotely for a US company, a 9am ET start is 3pm in Spain.
-West Coast hours (9am PT = 6pm in Spain) make it nearly impossible to maintain a full overlap.
-Many remote workers negotiate shifted schedules, working 12pm-8pm Spanish time to cover US East Coast hours.
+West Coast hours make full overlap difficult.
+Many remote workers negotiate shifted schedules covering US East Coast hours.

 Cultural Adjustment